-One of the most common questions we come across regarding diving and the various techniques, dive equipment and anything else involved in the sport we love is ‘how does a snorkel work?’
+One of the most common questions we come across regarding diving and the various techniques, along with dive equipment and anything else involved in the sport we love is ‘what is a snorkel and how does a snorkel work?’

-This is a justified question because after all, a snorkel is one of the most easily recognized pieces of equipment used by divers of all experience levels and even in different kinds of diving.
+This is a justified question because after all, they are one of the most easily recognized pieces of equipment used by divers of all experience levels.

-So if you’re serious about learning more about diving, have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby that you participate once in a blue moon, finding out how a snorkel actually works, might be something you’ll want to learn when getting ready to explore your next best snorkeling destination.
+So if you’re serious about learning more about snorkeling and have invested in a great new dry snorkel for diving and it’s becoming more than just a passing hobby. finding out how they work might be something you’ll want to learn before going to explore your next best snorkeling destination.

 How Do Snorkels Work?

 In the following blog post, we are going to cover exactly how a snorkel works.
-Interestingly, you may or may not know it but there are actually a few different kinds of snorkels.
-They work the same with minor differences.
+Interestingly, you may or may not know it but there are actually a few different types and design, they all work the same but with minor differences.

-Let’s take a look at the different snorkels and how they work.
+Let’s take a look at the different types and how they work.

 Different Types of Snorkels